kauralasoo/MTAT.03.239_Bioinformatics/Software_setup.md

     docker pull ubuntu:16.04

 ## Install commonly used utilities
-The vanilla ubuntu image is missing some important utilites such as wget (for downloading files) and bzip2 (for uncompressing them).
-Let's install them
+The vanilla ubuntu image is missing some important utilities such as wget (for downloading files) and bzip2 (for uncompressing them).
+Let's install them:

     apt-get update
     apt-get install wget